Hike Preperation

 Hydration is extremely important, both during training and on track.
 Always take water with you on walks and take regular sips to stay hydrated.
 Keeping up your fluid intake after training will also help your recovery times.

-Niggles or injuries
+Niggles or Injuries

 If you get any niggles, such as sore joints, make sure you give your body time to recover before your next training session.
 Having an icepack in the freezer will help to settle down inflamed joints and muscles.
 This will speed up recovery.